khuddzu/khuddzu/README.md

 <p>  🌱 Research Software Engineer with <a href="https://github.com/OpenADMET" target="_blank" rel="noopener noreferrer">OpenADMET</a>, a project branch of <a href="https://omsf.io/" target="_blank" rel="noopener noreferrer"> OMSF</a>.</p>
 <p> 🌱 Postdoctoral research done at the University of Florida, working in the <a href="https://github.com/mqcomplab" target="_blank" rel="noopener noreferrer">Miranda-Quintana Group</a>, where I contributed to the development of the clustering algorithm <a href="https://github.com/mqcomplab/bitbirch" target="_blank" rel="noopener noreferrer">BitBIRCH</a>, as well as the similarity framework  <a href="https://github.com/mqcomplab/iSIM" target="_blank" rel="noopener noreferrer">iSIM</a>.<p/>
 <p> 🌱 PhD received at the University of Florida, working in the <a href="https://github.com/roitberg-group" target="_blank" rel="noopener noreferrer">Roitberg Group</a>, where I contributed to <a href="https://github.com/aiqm/torchani" target="_blank" rel="noopener noreferrer"> <img src=https://raw.githubusercontent.com/aiqm/torchani/master/logo1.png width=125/></a>. <p/>
 <p> 🌱 My research has been dedicated to ML techniques, specifically predictive models, for the purpose of aiding in drug design.
-My interests have focused on prediction of local atomic properties, with an emphasis on electrostatics. </p>
+My interests have focused on prediction of local atomic properties, with an emphasis on electrostatics.
+Currently, I am contributing to the development of the OpenADMET machine learning models and data suite.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">